 Your safety and the safety of our staff and volunteers is our prime concern.
 Therefore if you have visited before, things may look a little different as we have put a number of Covid 19 safety measures in place.

 - The number of people inside the Museum is restricted to help social distancing.

 - Unfortunately we have had to remove the children’s activity boxes.
 However the rest of the collection is available to view and the free Poetry and Hare Trails are also available.

 - Face covering must be worn when inside the museum and shop except for those exempt under government guidelines.

 - Please have your name and ticket ready.
 To minimise contact, our staff will not take these from you so please show them at a distance.

-- There will be a one-way signed route around parts of the garden where there are narrow paths
+- There will be a one-way signed route around parts of the garden where there are narrow paths and around the house.

 - Hand sanitiser is available at the entrance and at the exit.

-- Unfortunately, at this time you are unable to bring in a picnic.
-No visitor toilets are currently available.
+- No visitor toilets are currently available.

 - DOGS: Only medical and assistance dogs in the gardens.